State College Marijuana Possession Lawyer

 Felony or Misdemeanor?
 Quantity of Marijuana Is an Important Factor

-Possession of marijuana can either be a misdemeanor or a felony offense, depending upon whether the person possessed the drug with the intent to personally use it or possessed it with the intent to deliver it.
+Whether or not a possession of marijuana charge is filed as a misdemeanor or a felony offense is often based upon whether or not the police believe that the person had the intent to use the marijuana or the intent to sell it.
 A primary factor in the personal use versus intent to deliver analysis is the quantity of marijuana involved.
 The larger the amount, the more likely it is that the police will file a felony charge of Possession With Intent to Deliver, in violation of 35 P.S.
 780-113(a)(30).
 For example, if a person is caught with three pounds of marijuana, the person is likely to be charged with a felony Possession With Intent to Deliver, whereas a person caught with three grams is likely to face the misdemeanor Small Amount of Marijuana charge.
+If a person grows their own marijuana, the charge is normally a felony offense of Manufacturing regardless of the number of plants.
+Some officers are more lenient and may choose to file a misdemeanor possession offense for only a few small plants, but most officers will file the felony Manufacturing charge.

 - If there are less than 30 grams of marijuana, the charge is Possession of a Small Amount of Marijuana under 35 P.S.
 780-113(a)(31) and is punishable by a maximum sentence of 30 days incarceration and a $500 fine